 Some of my all-time favourite books are children's books I had, which taught me about respecting animals and myself as a result.

 I've been fascinated by Freddie Mercury and Queen since childhood.
 Their music got me into illustration.

 I love the feel of Persian poetry a.k.a.
 Sufi (Zoroastrian) and of Scandinavian music.
 That explains "Viking madjus" now... intriguing!

 I like J.R.R.
 Tolkien as a writer, who used his Dreams to access information beyond his own beliefs.
 The movies promote a total misunderstanding there... :/

-Hollywood movies I don't like anymore, because they reverse the true alchemy - but let's say "Legend" (1985) was an interesting puzzle piece.
-What happens is there was an American boy of my age who grew up with those films, so I enjoyed our shared "training"; but now that we've met I understand these stories are told wrong.
-The only part I still relate to is the tomboy idealism of the 1980s, it seems it cannot be replicated today (they don't get us).
-I also like catching reruns of older movies with spiritual topics, just to note how the context has changed so much since then - it's a lot of fun.
+Hollywood movies I don't like anymore, because they reverse what was supposed to be cinematic alchemy - but let's say "Legend" (1985) was an interesting puzzle piece.
+Back in my childhood, there was an American boy who grew up with the same films, so I enjoyed the feeling of sharing; but now that we've met I understand these films have an anti-knowledge perspective.
+The only part I still relate to is the tomboy idealism of the 1980s, it seems it cannot be replicated today.
+I also like catching reruns of older movies with spiritual topics, because the context has changed so much since then - it's a lot of fun.

 Japanese animé and Cartoon Network were a big part of my life after 1989, when the fall of Communism made for an abundance of new-old shows being broadcast here, in several languages.
 This makes me happy because unlike most of my compatriots I never fell for the transfer of power to the Orthodox Church, and instead I connected with a Pagan substrate teaching me about integrity and self-worth.